 Demand for diamonds began in 1800 when wealthy European women started wearing them as an accessory to formal social gatherings.
 Once diamonds were discovered in South Africa, Cecil Rhodes bought a piece of property from two brothers, Diederik and Johannes de Beer.
 The De Beers Consolidation has formed soon after and its driving strategy from the very start was: To control the world’s source and supply of diamonds.

 All the effort in controlling the trade goes to Ernest Oppenheimer who became the chairman of the cartel after buying a majority share of the company.
 The De Beers cartel controls 90% of the world supply.

-The de Beer Consolidation were keen to gain control both the mining (i.e, the source of diamonds) and the diamond trade (i.e., the supply mechanism) from the very start and for two very important reasons:
+The de Beer Consolidation was keen to gain control of both the mining (i.e, the source of diamonds) and the diamond trade (i.e., the supply mechanism) from the very start and for two very important reasons:

 1) When you have control of the source, you can manage supply with greater certainty – removing, in turn, any unpredictability created by competition.

 2) When you can manage supply, you can stimulate demand and re-set price parameters.

 The only factor the de Beer family couldn’t control at this point, however, was human behaviour.
 People didn’t really know about diamonds at this point in time.
 They didn’t want them and weren’t willing to pay a high price for them because they didn’t value them.